dotn8/git-untracker/README.md

 1. Edit and save changes to the file `i-am-untracked.txt`
 2. Try to commit *everything* either via the command line (`git commit -a`) or via your favorite git user interface.
 If and only if `i-am-untracked.txt` does not show up as changed, then `git-untracker` is installed successfully.

-## How to add to an existing repository

-### Option 1

-This option is probably easier for Windows users.
-All you need to do is copy each file from the `hooks` directory in this repository to the `.git/hooks` directory in the repository that needs `git-untracker`.

-### Option 2

-1. Make sure `git-untracker` is installed
-2. In the root of the repository in question, run `git init`.
-Running `git init` again does not erase the repository contents, it serves mostly just to update anything that changed in the git template.

 ## How to untrack a file

 1. Make sure the file has been committed.